Podcast Sponsorship ROI Case Studies and Examples (2026)

 Return on investment4.2×

 Podcast-sourced clients had higher retention than Facebook ad clients: three of nine returned the following tax season and two referred colleagues, exceeding lifetime value projections.
-A one-page results summary sent within four days of the final episode, including downloads, promo code redemptions, and a listener testimonial thanking them for recommending “a tax person who actually understands teacher income,” closed the renewal immediately.
+A one-page results summary sent within four days of the final episode closed the renewal immediately.
+It included downloads, promo code redemptions, and a listener testimonial thanking the firm for recommending “a tax person who actually understands teacher income.”
 The deal renewed at $300 per month for six months, then $400 per month for 18 months before the host relocated.

 Small download numbers work when audience alignment is exact and geography concentrates listeners where sponsors serve them.
 Nine customers at $83.33 acquisition cost versus a typical $120 or more from digital ads, with better retention quality.